 When it comes to crude consumption, the U.S. uses more than the next four highest consumers combined.
-It is also important to note that our consumption is roughly twice that of our production, which is what makes our nation so dependent on foreign oil.
+It is also important to note that our consumption is roughly twice that of our production, making our nation so dependent on foreign oil.

 As a global commodity, the price of gasoline is impacted by a number of factors, and is often subject to significant price swings in a relatively short period of time.
 The major price drivers of gasoline include:

-- Crude Prices: Gasoline is a natural byproduct of crude, and is therefore directly tied to the prices and performances of crude.
-Any swing in the price per barrel of oil will translate to higher prices at the pump, and more of a hassle for consumers who need gas for their daily lives.
+- Crude Prices: Gasoline is a natural by-product of crude and is therefore directly tied to the price and performance of crude.
+Any swing in the price per barrel of oil will translate into higher prices at the pump, and more of a hassle for consumers who need gas for their daily lives.

-- Geopolitical Concerns: Most of our oil comes from emerging markets, or other nations around the world.
-This means that political ties to other nations is a key factor in the prices of gasoline, and any global tension can cause a rift in the prices.
-When even one country cuts off supply, the rest of the world may be at the mercy of just a few names, as seen in the 2011 Libyan Crisis, which shot crude and gas prices up around the world.
+- Geopolitical Concerns: Most of our oil comes from emerging markets or other nations around the world.
+This means that political ties to other countries is a key factor in the prices of gasoline, and any global tension can cause a rift in those prices.
+When even one country cuts off supply, the rest of the world may be at the mercy of just a few names, as seen in the 2011 Libyan Crisis, which saw the price of crude and gas shoot up around the world.

-- U.S. Trends: Gasoline is one of the few commodities that is heavily dominated by US demand.
-We consume the most gasoline in the world, and as such, are the price drivers for the essential fossil fuel.
-Any trends in the U.S. economy, like public transit improvements or failures, could lead to major swings in gasoline prices as consumers could shift towards, or away from widespread gasoline use.
+- U.S. Trends: Gasoline is one of the few commodities heavily dominated by U.S. demand.
+We consume the most gasoline in the world and as such, are the price drivers for the essential fossil fuel.
+Any trends in the U.S. economy, such as public transit improvements or failures, could lead to major swings in gasoline prices as consumers shift towards, or away, from widespread gasoline use.

 - Alternative Fuels: Perhaps the most threatening factor to gasoline is the bad reputation it has amassed over the last few decades.
-Now, there are numerous organizations dedicated to finding and funding alternative fuels sources.
-With wind, solar, and nuclear energy ramping up all over the world, gasoline prices could take a hit down the line, if any of these options becomes a more popular, or cost-effective method of producing energy.
+Today, there are numerous organizations dedicated to finding and funding alternative fuel sources.
+With wind, solar, and nuclear energy ramping up all over the world, gasoline prices could take a hit down the line if any of these options becomes a more popular or cost-effective method of producing energy.

 There are many reasons to invest in RBOB gasoline.
-First, transportation of this fuel can be expensive, as can be the refining process to turn crude into gasoline.
-The prices of RBOB are directly correlated with crude oil, meaning that they will exhibit significant volatility which may be an attractive trait for many traders.
-Investments in gasoline can also be used to hedge against inflation, or simply to make a play on our global addiction to fossil fuels.
-Gasoline is a vital part of our everyday lives, and there is a strict need to consume no matter what economic conditions may be, which makes this investment attractive during all kinds of markets.
+First, transportation of this fuel can be expensive, as can the refining process to turn crude into gasoline.
+The prices of RBOB are directly correlated with crude oil, meaning that they will exhibit significant volatility that may be an attractive trait for many traders.
+Secondly, investments in gasoline can also be used to hedge against inflation, or simply to make a play on our global addiction to fossil fuels.
+Gasoline is a vital part of our everyday lives, and there is a strict need to consume no matter what economic conditions may be, making it an attractive investment during all kinds of markets.